TS000/lighthouse-developer-portal/docs/RFC/feature-flags.md

 ## Background

-Currently, the Embark app has an internal feature-flag API.
+Currently, the Lighthouse Developer Portal application has an internal feature-flag API.
 The flags are set by the user, and cannot be controlled by admins.
 These flags should be used to provide a more personalized experience for each user.
-A feature-flag application must be run alongside Embark in order to allow admins to toggle features for every user of the app.
+A feature-flag application must be run alongside the Lighthouse developer portal in order to allow admins to toggle features for every user of the app.
 Feature-flags will allow admins to toggle new experimental features, or turn off app functionality if a bug is found, etc.

 ## Goal

-Decide on a Feature-Flag service that will work well with Embark.
+Decide on a Feature-Flag service that will work well with the Lighthouse developer portal.

 ## Findings